mbarberot/java-jsonapi/README.md

 - the JacksonTest test class to see how to configure your mapper to work with Jackson
 - the BookHelper test utility to see an example of converter configuration in plain java

+## Documentation

+The javadoc is generated for the master branch only and is available [here](https://mbarberot.github.io/java-jsonapi/javadoc/).

 ## Roadmap

 ### v1